Are your kids getting enough vegetables in their diet? Here’s an easy and creative way to get your kids to enjoy more veggies!

-If your family is like most American families, you’re probably not getting enough vegetables or whole grains in your diet (1,2).
-The great thing about vegetables is they are low in calories, high in nutrients and can be made into just about anything!
-Whole grains are rich in B vitamins, including folate, dietary fiber, iron, selenium, and magnesium.
-(3) So if you’re struggling to get enough whole grains and veggies into your family’s diet, try these easy and delicious recipes that make your vegetables and whole grains seem more like indulgent foods.
+If your family is like most American families, you’re probably not getting quite enough vegetables or whole grains in your diet (1,2).
+The great thing about veggies is that they are low in calories, high in nutrients and can be made into just about anything!
+Whole grains are rich in B vitamins, including folate, dietary fiber, iron, selenium, and magnesium (3).
+So if you’re struggling to reach the recommended needs with your family’s diet, try these easy and delicious recipes that make your vegetables and whole grains seem more like indulgent foods.

 When I think of tater tots, I think of comfort food.
-Many people might think of tater tots as the healthier alternative to fries, however French fries can actually have LESS calories and sodium than tater tots!
-(4) Adding cauliflower to homemade tater tots allows you to retain the same color and texture, while giving your family the extra benefits of cauliflower such as more dietary fiber, calcium, folate, and vitamins C and K, as well as less sodium and calories (4).
+Many people might think of tater tots as the healthier alternative to fries.
+However, French fries can have fewer calories and sodium than tater tots!
+(4) Adding cauliflower to homemade tater tots allows you to retain the same color and texture while giving your family the extra benefits of cauliflower such as more dietary fiber, calcium, folate, and vitamins C and K, as well as less sodium and calories (4).
 Plus, baking them will cut out empty calories and excess fat.
 Give your spuds a healthy makeover the whole family will love!

 - 1 cup thinly diced raw cauliflower

 - 1 cup shredded raw Yukon gold potato (peeled)

 - 1 Tbsp all-purpose flour

 - ¼ tsp salt

 - Mix all ingredients in a bowl and let sit for 15-20 minutes

 - Spoon out 1 T of the mixture into the palm of your hand and form a cylinder by squeezing the moisture out into an empty bowl

 - Place on a parchment paper-lined baking tray